Ray-Optics Simulations of Outdoor-to-Indoor Multipath Channels at 4 and 14 GHz: Comparison Between Ray-Tracing Simulations and Measurements

 \subsection{Comparison Metrics}

-Having optimized the thickness of the metallic film on windows and tree penetration loss using direct paths, path loss of the channel is calculated to study efficacy of the ray-tracing simulation.
-The path loss of a link is derived by summing gains of all traced paths up for the link and taking a fraction of it.
+Having obtained the tree penetration and interior propagation losses using direct paths, path loss of the channel is calculated to study efficacy of the ray-tracing simulation.
+The path loss of a link is derived by summing gains of all traced paths up for the link and taking a base-10 logarithm of it.
 Angular and delay spreads of the channels are calculated according to~\cite{Molisch11_book} as well to evaluate efficacy of the ray-tracing simulation in terms of multipath richness in the angular and delay domains.
-Path loss, angular and delay spreads are referred to as LSPs hereinafter.
 Visual comparisons of the measured and simulated power angular profile (PAP) and power delay profile (PDP) are also given.
 A dynamic range of $20$~dB from the strongest propagation path is used for both measured and simulated channels when calculating LSPs.